Posted April 3, 2017

 Acknowledge changes – Hearing loss can result from continuous exposure to loud sounds or a loud explosion.
 Sometimes hearing may improve slightly, but often the damage is permanent.
 Medical experts say the first step in dealing with hearing loss is to acknowledge the change and schedule a hearing test.
 During the exam, hearing levels will be tested and treatment options will be discussed.

 Accept assistance – Researchers have identified advancements in hearing technology that can make life easier:

 - Hearing aids – Many people don’t want others to know they have a hearing problem, so they avoid getting hearing aids.
 However, today there are many small, nearly invisible designs available.
 If you or a loved one cannot hear well, hearing aids will significantly enhance quality of life.

 About 20 percent of Americans, or 48 million people, have some degree of hearing impairment, and many employers offer hearing benefits to employees.
-Read this blog to learn about hearing benefits and hearing aid choices.

 - Cochlear implants – This small electronic device is surgically inserted behind the ear to stimulate the auditory nerve.
 Cochlear implants don’t replace normal hearing, but provide a range of sounds that make it easier to participate in meetings, enjoy conversations with friends or listen to music.
 Contact a hearing professional to schedule an evaluation to determine whether a cochlear implant is the right option.